How do mortgages work in the UK?

 • Interest-only mortgages: With this type of mortgage you only pay the interest on the loan.
 At the end of the mortgage term you’re expected to repay the capital.
 It’s totally up to you how you save for this – investment, inheritance or saving in a high-interest account – but if you’re relying on investments it takes on a whole new element of risk.

-Because of the size of the loan there isn’t a one loan fits all.
-The range of mortgages out there is huge, but the four main types include:
+Because of the size of the loan, there isn’t one type of mortgage that’s best for everyone.
+The range of mortgages out there is huge, but the four main types are:

 Fixed rate